 PolyMaker PolySmooth PVB Filament

-Printing PolySmooth filament is similar to printing PLA filament.
-However, PolySmooth is a low-temperature filament that can be smoothed with isopropyl alcohol.
-This makes it similar to the ABS acetone smoothing process, but it can be used with PLA or PLA+ filaments.
+Printing with PolyMaker’s PolySmooth PVB Filament is a process that simulates a PLA filament, but with a low-temperature filament that can be smoothed using isopropyl alcohol.
+The process involves the implementation of an ABS acetone smoothing process, but with the added benefits of usability with PLA or PLA+ filaments.

-PolySmooth is easy to use.
-It prints at a low temperature like PLA and does not require a heated bed or 3D printer enclosure.
-You can spray alcohol onto your finished model and have a smooth print within minutes.
-The alcohol breaks down the outermost layer of plastic, leaving behind a shiny and smooth surface similar to that of a vapor-smoothed ABS.
+Notably, PolySmooth is a convenient filament due to its ease of use.
+The temperature at which it prints is low, like a PLA filament, and it does not require the use of a heated bed or 3D printer enclosure.
+What is more, a smooth print is achievable within minutes by spraying alcohol onto the finished model.
+The alcohol works by breaking down the outermost layer of plastic, leaving a polished and refined surface much like that of a vapor-smoothed ABS.

 Yes, there are chemicals that can smooth PLA plastic similar to the way acetone smooths ABS.
 However, ethyl acetate is not ideal for many reasons.